gridgo/gridgo-docs/advanced/format/index.rst

 Write out binary
 ======================
-To work with I/O, data should be write to an output stream.
+To work with I/O, data should be written to an output stream.
 There are 2 ways to do that:

 1. convert to byte[] using ``BElement.toBytes()`` then append that bytes to output stream.
 2. write directly to output stream using ``BElement.writeBytes(outputStream)``.